unstoppabledomains/dev-docs/developer-toolkit/advanced-use-cases/resolve-domains-browser/browser-resolution-overview.md

    * If a domain is set using DNS, transform [Crypto DNS records](browser-resolution-algorithm.md#dns-records) into classical records
    * If a domain is set using distributed content
      * If the client requests `A` record, resolve to [Distributed Content Gateway](#distributed-content-gateway) IP Address
-     * If the client requests a `TXT` record, resolve to all crypto records in JSON encoded key-value format
+     * If the client requests a `TXT` record, resolve to all resolution records in JSON encoded key-value format
 4. Send resolution to client

 <figure>